pdaehne/XUM1541-Pro-Micro/README.md

   Using this buffer chip is strongly recommended, especially when your're daisychaining more than one device on the IEC bus, but it is optional.
-When you install it, you should also install the capacitor C1 and the register network RN2.
+When you install it, you should also install the capacitor C1 and the resistor network RN2.
 When you do not install it, you have to close the corresponding 5 solder jumpers on the bottom of the XUM1541 PCB.